-Outside of class times you are welcome to come and browse the books, art and gifts in the shop, look around the shrine room or have an informal discussion about meditation and Buddhism.
+When the entre re-opens and outside of class times you are welcome to come and browse the books, art and gifts in the shop, look around the shrine room or have an informal discussion about meditation and Buddhism.
 See below for further information.

 Thursday 10.30am – 2.00pm.